OpenDSA/OpenDSA/RST/source/Development/ExternalSort.rst

 to external sorting is that it is not likely to be as efficient as designing a new algorithm with the specific goal of minimizing disk I/O.
-Consider the simple adaptation of Quicksort\index{quicksort@Quicksort}
-to use a buffer pool.
+Consider the simple adaptation of Quicksort to use a buffer pool.
 Quicksort begins by processing the entire array of records, with the first partition step moving indices inward from the two ends.
 This can be implemented efficiently using a buffer pool.